 The Purpose of Form 1095-B

-If you work for a company that has less than 50 full-time employees, your employer will send you Form 1095-B. An insurance company that does not participate in the marketplace may send out this form as well.
+If you work for a company that has less than 50 full-time employees, your employer will send you Form 1095-B. An insurance company that does not participate in the marketplace may send out this form, as well.
 The Form 1095-B outlines the period of your coverage, any dependents you covered, and the type coverage.
 The form gets used to verify if you and your dependents have at the least, Minimum Essential Coverage (MEC).
-If there was a break in health coverage for the tax year, an individual shared responsibility payment might need to get paid.
+If there was a break in health coverage for the tax year, an individual shared responsibility payment might need to be paid.

 An Explanation of IRS Form 1095-C

 Available employer-provided health insurance and whether you participated in the provided plan for the fiscal year gets reported on Form 1095-C. The form is sent out by companies that have 50 or more full-time employees or employees with full-time equivalence.
 The key aspect of 1095-C is to report if you took advantage of the insurance made available to you.
 Just like with Form 1095-B, this form is significant in proving if you had minimum essential coverage under the Affordable Health Care Act.

 How Much Is the Penalty for Not Having Coverage?